-The watches off the Seiko Solar collection does not need a change of batteries.
+The watches from the Seiko Solar collection do not need a change of batteries.
 The watches of this collection run forever.
-There’s also a number of models to choose from—chronographs and dress watches are available.
+There are also several models to choose from—chronographs and dress watches are available.

-This collection has excellent dress watches for women as well, such as the Solar V115, which is a striking timepiece with a mother of pearl dial and 31 crystals.
+This collection has excellent dress watches for women, such as the Solar V115, a striking timepiece with a mother of pearl dial and 31 crystals.

 Seiko 5 Collection